cleskowsky/cleskowsky.github.io/oceanmd.md

 permalink: /ocean/
 ---

+* [2024-7-17 Automate and Save Time for Busy Consulting Practice - Digital Health Virtual Symposium 2024](https://vimeo.com/962699925/16b491320b): A doctor shares how she uses Ocean for appointment bookings, secure messaging with eforms and automatic uploading of collected patient information to PSS emr.
 * [Three digital health tools to help combat clinic burnout](https://www.oceanmd.com/news/digital-health-tools-combat-clinic-burnout/): Online booking, patient forms, and the referral network.
 All help streamline (and make safer) interactions between health clinics and their patients.
 * [OceanMD is 10 years old](https://www.oceanmd.com/news/introducing-oceanmd/): We're having a positive impact on healthcare in the province, and recently, the rest of Canada too.
 * [Revolutionizing Patient Care: Nova Scotia’s Strategic Move to eReferrals](https://www.oceanmd.com/news/nova-scotia-ereferral-update/): Amazing!